What does a good friend mean to your child?

+“My child’s best friend is moving!”
 This was the panic call I received yesterday.
-It is a very valid concern for many parents, even more so in International Schools where the population is so transit.
+It is a very valid concern for many parents, even more so in International Schools where the population is so transited.

-As an international counsellor, I have had many of our parents insist that their child be with their best friend in the next school year.
-Due to the movement in International Schools this means at some point in the near future, this child will seem friendless and so sad when their ‘best friend moves on.
+As an international counselor, I have had many of our parents insist that their child must be with their best friend in the next school year.
+Due to the movement in International Schools, this means at some point shortly, this child will seem friendless and it so sad when their ‘best friend moves on.

-Each and every child needs to feel connected and involved with other children.
-This is often through a common interest, gymnastics, after school activities, sleep overs and etc. This does not mean that during the school day that they need to be only connected to their best friend.
+Every child needs to feel connected and involved with other children.
+This is often through a common interest, gymnastics, after-school activities, sleepovers, etc. This does not mean that during the school day that they need to be only connected to their best friend.

-It is important for a child to have a connect or a best buddy to help them through transition times.
+It is vital for a child to have a connection or a best buddy to help them through transition times.
 It is nice to see a familiar face when you have the first day of school.
 Or it is nice to be with a few friends when you move from elementary school to middle school.
-There are times that a connection is a very important part of a child’s life.
+There are times that a connection is a significant part of a child’s life.

-The biggest pitfall is when your friend limits you from making new friends or making friends that might open your choices or focus on things to do.
+The most significant pitfall is when your friend limits you from making new friends or making friends that might open your choices or focus on things to do.
 It is hard for a child to get interested in a new sport or new musical instrument if they never hear or see a peer involved in the activity.
 Kids learn by seeing others do it.
-If you have a reluctant reader do you just want them to be with other boys who love to play outside all the time or do you want them to also have a friend that loves to read and will get them into trying new books.
+If you have a reluctant reader do you just want them to be with other boys who love to play outside all the time or do you want them also to have a friend that loves to read and will get them into trying new books?